Improved object recognition using neural networks trained to mimic the brain's statistical properties: Methods

 \subsection{Training Procedures}

-We trained each CORNet-Z network for 100 epochs (250 for VGG-16).
-For most of our experiments, networks trained with neural data (i.e., with $r>0$), were trained to minimize the composite cost (Eq.
+We trained each CORNet-Z network for 100 epochs (250 for VGG-16 , discussed in sec. \ref{VGG}).
+Networks trained with neural data (i.e., with $r>0$), were trained to minimize the composite cost (Eq.
 1) for the first 10 epochs, and thereafter were trained on just the cross entropy loss (this increased from 10 to 100 epochs for the VGG-16 experiments).
-In other words, we set $r \to 0$ after these first 10 epochs.
-This procedure reduces the computational cost due to evaluating the representational similarity matrices.
-We performed some experiments in which the neural data regularizer was applied at all training epochs, and saw similar results (not shown).
+In other words, we set $r = 0$ after these first 10 epochs, meaning there was no longer any impact from the monkey V1 ``teacher signal''.
+This procedure reduces the computational cost due to the need for two separate forward passes, one with the natural images from the monkey experiments and one with the CIFAR100 data.
+We performed some experiments in which the neural data training signal was applied at all training epochs, and saw similar results (Fig. \ref{allepochs}).

 We kept a static training rate of 0.01 for all networks and a batch size of 128 for CORNet-Z or 256 for VGG-16.
+Training with an alternative learning rate schedule using the Adam optimizer led to similar conclusions: performance was improved by using neural data in the training procedure (Fig. \ref{adam}).
 We used dropout regularization \cite{dropout} with 0.5 retention probability for the 3 fully connected layers of all networks.
-For the training images, we centred the pixels globally across channels.
-The held-out testing images were not preprocessed, nor were the natural images that were presented to the monkeys in the neuroscience experiments.
-The trained network weights, and code associated with this paper, can be downloaded at github.com/cfederer/TrainCNNsWithNeuralData.
+For the training images, we centered the pixels globally across RGB channels.
+The held-out testing images were not preprocessed, to ensure fair evaluation.
+The natural images that were presented to the monkeys in the neuroscience experiments were also not preprocessed.
+The code associated with this paper can be downloaded at github.com/cfederer/TrainCNNsWithNeuralData.

 For each architecture and choice of parameters, we repeated the training from 10 different random initial conditions; results reported are mean $\pm$ SEM.
-This approach has a larger computational cost than does reporting the result of a single training run, but makes it more likely that our findings will generalize because they do not depend on the idiosyncracies of weight initializations.
+This approach has a larger computational cost than does reporting the result of a single training run, but makes it more likely that our findings will generalize because they do not depend on the idiosyncrasies of weight initializations \cite{Mehrer2020}.